clempo2/SkeletonGameDMD/README.markdown

 See ./EmptyGameDMD for an example of very simple game using a physical monochrome DMD driven by the P-ROC controller, from which to start a new game.
 In particular, EmptyGameDMD shows how to configure the lower resolution ScoreDisplay and a very simple attract mode formatted for the size of the DMD.

+## Known Issues

+When the screen saver activates, the DMD display goes blank and the game can become unstable.
+To avoid this problem, the screen saver must be disabled when running SkeletonGameDMD with the display on the DMD enabled.

 ## License